ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

     - `lockdowns`: Lock access to URLs in this domain to only permitted addresses or address ranges.
 - **-d, --domain**: DNS Domain ID.
 For `ua-rules` and `lockdowns` type rule, it is a required parameter.
 - **--json**  The JSON file or JSON string used to describe a firewall rule.
 Required.
-    - For `--type access-rules`: The JSON data describing a firewall access rule as below.
+    - For `--type access-rules`: The JSON data describing a firewall access rule as follows.
         - Required fields are `mode`, `configuration`.
             - `mode`: The type of action to perform.
 Valid values: `block`, `challenge`, `whitelist`, `js_challenge`.
             - `configuration`: Target/Value pair to use for this rule.